department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 - You're a former Prisoner of War (POW), **or**
 - You've been awarded a Purple Heart medal or the Medal of Honor, **or**
 - You were discharged for a disability that was caused by—or got worse because of—your active-duty service, **or**
-- You have a service-connected disability that we've rated at 10% or 20% disabling, **or**
+- You have a service-connected disability we've rated 10% or 20% disabling, **or**
 - You were awarded special eligibility classication under Title 38, U.S.C § 1151, "benefits for individuals disabled by treatment or vocational rehabilitation," **or**

 <h5>Priority Group 4</h5>

 **You may be assigned to Priority Group 4 if either of these are true for you:**

-- You're receiving VA aid and attendance or housebound benefits, **or**
+- You're receiving VA Aid and Attendance or Housebound benefits, **or**
-- We've determined that you're catastrophically disabled
+- We've determined you're catastrophically disabled

 <h5>Priority Group 5</h5>

 **You may be assigned to Priority Group 5 if any of these are true for you:**

-- You don't have a service-connected disability, or you have a service-connected disability that we've rated at 0% disabling and that you don't get paid disability compensation for, and you have an annual income level that's below our adjusted income limits (based on your resident zip code), **or**
+- You don't have a service-connected condition, or you have a service-connected condition we've rated at 0% disabling and that you don't get paid disability compensation for, and you have an annual income level that's below VA and geographically-adjusted income limits for where you live, **or**
 - You're receiving VA pension benefits, **or**
 - You're eligible for Medicaid programs